Particle number

 A constituent particle is one that cannot be broken into smaller pieces at the scale of energy k·T involved in the process (where k is the Boltzmann constant and T is the temperature).
-For example, for a thermodynamic system consisting of a piston containing water vapour, the particle number is the number of water molecules in the system.
-The meaning of constituent particle, and thereby of particle number, is thus temperature-dependent.
+For example, in a thermodynamic system consisting of a piston containing water vapour, the particle number is the number of water molecules in the system.
+The meaning of constituent particles, and thereby of particle numbers, is thus temperature-dependent.

 Determining the particle number

-The concept of particle number has a main role in theoretical considerations.
+The concept of particle number plays a major role in theoretical considerations.
 In situations where the actual particle number of a given thermodynamical system needs to be determined, mainly in chemistry, it is not practically possible to measure it directly by counting the particles.
 If the material is homogeneous and has a known amount of substance n expressed in moles, the particle number N can be found by the relation :